 The Jungfrau Marathon has been held every year since 1993 at the beginning of September in the Bernese Oberland.
 It is one of the most famous mountain marathons in the world and offers an impressive panorama for every runner due to its route along the most popular Swiss mountain massif with Eiger, Mönch and Jungfrau.

-The start is in Interlaken at 565 meters above sea level and ends on the Kleine Scheidegg at 2095 meters in front of the triumvirate of the world famous Jungfrau massif.
-There are 1829 metres of ascent and 305 metres of descent, with the highest point being reached at kilometre 41 at an altitude of 2,205 metres.
-The last kilometre is downhill to the finish at Kleine Scheidegg.
+The start is in Interlaken at 565 meters above sea level and finishes on Kleine Scheidegg at 2095 meters in front of the triumvirate of the world famous Jungfrau massif.
+There are 1829 vertical meters uphill and 305 vertical meters downhill to overcome, with the highest point reached only at kilometer 41 and an altitude of 2,205 meters.
+The last kilometer is downhill to the finish to Kleine Scheidegg.

-Once in a lifetime every marathon runner should take part in this classic on ground steeped in history.
-Perhaps in the Marathon Calendar 2021.
+Once in a lifetime, every marathon runner should participate in this classic on ground steeped in history.
+Perhaps in the 2021 marathon calendar.

-The Athens Marathon is considered the origin of all 42-kilometre races, and long-distance runners can expect a journey back in time to antiquity.
-From the historic village of Marathon, east of Athens, the race will be run along the original historic route all the way to the Greek capital.
+The Athens Marathon is considered the origin of all 42-kilometer races, and long-distance runners can expect a journey back in time to ancient times.
+From the historic village of Marathon, east of Athens, the runners follow the original historic route to the Greek capital.
 A must in every marathon calendar.

-After London and Berlin, Paris is the third largest marathon in Europe and celebrated its 40th anniversary in 2016.
-Since 1976, the marathon in the "City of Love" has taken place every year in April (with the exception of 1991) and ranks eighth worldwide among the fastest races in the marathon calendar.
+After London and Berlin, Paris is the third largest marathon in Europe and already celebrated its 40th anniversary in 2016.
+Since 1976, the marathon in the "City of Love" has been held annually (with the exception of 1991) in April and ranks eighth worldwide among the fastest races in the marathon calendar.

-Unlike London or New York, any runner, regardless of nationality, can register for the Marathon de Paris and has an equal chance of a starting place.
+For the Marathon de Paris, unlike London or New York, any runner, regardless of nationality, can register and has an equal chance of a starting spot.

-The 42 kilometres start on the Avenue des Champs-Élysées and first lead eastwards via the Place de la Concorde.
+The 42 kilometers start on the Avenue des Champs-Élysées and lead first over the Place de la Concorde towards the east.
 The first half of the course is rather flat.
-The undulating second section runs through the Bois de Boulogne until you turn onto the Avenue Foch at 42 kilometres.
+The undulating second section runs through the Bois de Boulogne until you turn onto Avenue Foch at kilometer 42.

-With a view of the Arc de Triomphe you finally cross the finish line - unquestionably one of the most beautiful marathons in the calendar.
+With a view of the Arc de Triomphe, you finally cross the finish line - unquestionably one of the most beautiful marathons on the calendar.

 The Hamburg Marathon is Germany's largest spring marathon.
 This was the first race over 42.195 km, which is marked with a continuous blue line the running course on the road.
 The start is at the Hamburg Messe and leads from there over a large loop through the Hanseatic city.